— Spiritual Van Life Story | Part 13 —

 Before 2004 I used to call synchronicities weird coincidences because I did not know a better term.
-This same year, I read a book dealing with the Swiss psychotherapist Carl Gustav Jung.
+This same year, I read a book about Swiss psychotherapist Carl Gustav Jung.
 The book was “Cosmic Trigger” written by Robert Anton Wilson.
 According to Wilson, C. G. Jung had his weird coincidences.
 Since he was researching the more prominent topic of collective consciousness, he felt that this unique phenomenon deserved a professional investigation and a more severe hypothesis.

 Not everyone is aware of what synchronicity is.
 I guess the majority doesn’t even know the word.
-Still, if you explain to people what it means, most individuals will immediately tell you about personal experiences that fall into this category.
+Still, if you explain what it means, most individuals will immediately tell you about personal experiences that fall into this category.
 Since I have been on this road trip, I already had many strong synchronicities along the way – but yesterday, something happened that explains this phenomenon in an imposing manner.

 Strange Coincidences In New Zealand

 We are almost halfway down the Baja California peninsula.
-Two days ago, we arrived in Guerrero Negro, one of the bigger towns along the way.
+Two days ago, we arrived in Guerrero Negro, one of the bigger towns.
 Since Ensenada, which we named “Instant Nada,” only a few locations you can call a city are available.
 Of course, you still won’t find a Walmart here, but it has at least five dentists.
 That is something Jens was looking for because he needed a tooth pulled.

 While Jens was cooling his cheek with ice water, I worked on my book.
 I started to write about the “weird coincidences” I had on my last big journey in New Zealand.
 I ended my chapter at a point where I wrote about a Dutch backpacker called Ken Boogers.
 Ken was an exceptional individual whom I met on the south island of New Zealand.
 By “coincidence,” our ways crossed many times.
-The last time I saw him was just a couple of days before I flew back to Switzerland.
-On this occasion, he gave me a stone that I am still wearing today as a necklace.
+The last time I saw him was just a few days before I flew back to Switzerland.
+On this occasion, he gave me a stone that I still wear as a necklace.